GP Specialty Trainee (previously Consultant in Public Health Medicine)

 I began my career in general medicine and cardiology (6 years in hospitals around south east Scotland), before moving into Public Health (watch this film for more).
 I am looking forward to returning to a clinical role, starting GP training in Edinburgh in February 2019.

-I have been Consultant in Public Health Medicine in NHS Lothian since 2008, focusing mainly on child and maternal health, but with a developing interest in quality improvement since 2013.
+I Consultant in Public Health Medicine in NHS Lothian between 2008 and 2019, focusing mainly on child and maternal health, but with a developing interest in quality improvement since 2013.
 I was a member of the founding cohort of the Health Foundation's Q Initiative and have continued to be involved.

 I have led work on boosting family incomes using quality improvement methods since March 2014, initially as part of Institute for Healthcare Improvement training.
 Read the BMJ Quality Improvement Reports paper on this work here, plus data accompanying the paper.
 Watch a two minute film on the work here.
 Check out my other publications on ResearchGate.